Suzano massacre: Perpetrators

+According to some reports, both perpetrators were influenced by Dogolachan, an imageboard, where every participant is anonymous (Luiz was known as luhkrcher666 and Guilherme as 1guY-55chaN).
+The forum is known for its condoning of terrorism and violence, with content filled with intolerance towards minorities and sexism.
 They had planned the attack for a year and, inspired by the Columbine High School massacre, they hoped the attack would draw more attention than the Columbine massacre.
-According to some reports, both perpetrators were influenced by Dogolachan, a far-right imageboard known for inciting terrorism and violence where they had been asking for weapons and support.
-On this imageboard Luiz was known as luhkrcher666 and Guilherme as 1guY-55chaN.
-In a statement from Monteiro's mother, Monteiro had reportedly been bullied because of his acne.
+In a statement from Taucci's mother, Taucci had reportedly been bullied because of his acne.
 She also stated that he had been harassed by a fellow pupil.
+Henrique was described by his father as "weak-minded and would do what the other people wanted".
 A third suspect, not directly involved in the attack, stated that the perpetrators also intended to carry out rapes.
-The perpetrators might have been influenced by Elephant, a movie about a school shooting in which a murder-suicide between the shooters ends the movie.
+The perpetrators were seen wearing clothing resembling those worn by the main characters in Elephant, a movie about a school shooting in which a murder-suicide between the shooters ends the movie.

+The third suspect, a 17-year-old, was sentenced to spend 45 days in an institution.
+At the teenager's house, police found drawings of dead people, encrypted messages, and weapons very similar to the ones found in the two killers’ houses.
+A video showed Taucci and the third suspect going to a shooting range and training shots with air soft guns and bow and arrow, five days before the attack.
+According to the Police, the teenager had also participated in buying the hatchet used to injure students and teachers.
+After arresting the teenager, the Suzano station considered that he was the intellectual author of the school attack, alongside Taucci, even though the reason why he did not participate of the attack is not known.
+The defense of the teenager contested the accusations.

 Victims

-Two victims were school staff members.
+Two fatal victims were school staff members.
 The first victim to be shot was Marilena Ferreira Vieira Umezu, a pedagogical coordinator.
+The other staff member, Eliana Regina de Oliveira Xavier, was an inspector (school organization agent).
 Five high school students were killed, four of whom died at the site and one en route to a hospital.

 The attack also left eleven students wounded who were taken to nearby hospitals.
 Two of these victims, who presented a more serious clinical condition, were transferred to Hospital das Clínicas in São Paulo.
+According to the police, Taucci, the youngest shooter, killed his partner Henrique and then committed suicide.